Geographic Information Systems (GIS) Connects Geography with Data

 GIS and Remote Sensing in Wildfire Response

-A wildfire hit Yosemite National Park in California in August 2013.
-All said and done, the extent of the fire was estimated to be 15 times the size of Manhattan island.
-This makes it the fourth largest wildfire in California history.
+Back in August 2013, a wildfire hit Yosemite National Park, California.
+All said and done, experts estimated the extent of the fire to be 15 times the size of Manhattan island.
+Of all fires in California history, it was the fourth largest.

-How is GIS used to respond to wildfires?
+- How was GIS used to respond to this wildfire?

 In this step, you ask a high-level question.
 This high-level question will guide you to obtaining the correct data, performing the analysis and examining the results.

-As a land manager in Yosemite during a wildfire, how can we monitor the severity and effects of the wildfire?
+As a land manager in Yosemite during a wildfire, how can we track the severity and effects of the wildfire?
 How can we monitor the recovery of the land?

-You can acquire satellite remote sensing imagery to inspect real-time wildfire extents.
-Acquiring pre- and post- images to monitor wildfire damage.
-What ancillary data could be used such as roads, infrastructure and trails?
+You can acquire satellite imagery and inspect the extent of the wildfire.
+Also, what other data could be useful such as roads, infrastructure and trails?

 What Can GIS Do For You?

-Geographic Information Systems has been designed to answer important questions about location, patterns, trends and conditions such as:
+Geographic Information Systems answer important questions about location, patterns and trends.

-- Where are features found?
-Points, lines and polygons.
-If you need to find the closest gas station, GIS can hold your hand there.
-Searching for an optimum location requires information on traffic volumes, zoning information and demographics over multiple sites.
+- Where are land features found? includes points, lines, polygons and grids.
+If you need to find the closest gas station, GIS can show you the way.
+Or if you want to find an optimal location, you may need traffic volumes, zoning information and demographics.

 - What geographical patterns exist?
-Ecologists who want to know suitable habitat for elk can gain a better understanding by using GPS collars and forest inventory.
+Ecologists who want to know suitable habitat for elk can gain a better understanding by using GPS collars and land cover.

 - What changes have occurred over a given period of time?
 Never have we’ve been able to understand climate change before thanks to GIS and remote sensing technology.
-Safety concerns can be better evaluated using GIS such as understanding terrain slope and the probability an avalanche can occur.
+Also, safety concerns can be better evaluated using GIS such as understanding terrain slope and the probability an avalanche can occur.

 - What are the spatial implications?
 If an electricity company wants to build a transmission line, how will this affect nearby homes, the environment and safety.
 Most environmental assessments use GIS to understand the landscape.